cherifGsoul/slim-inertiajs-demo/README.md

 Run all Pest tests with code coverage.
 Requires XDEBUG with env variable XDEBUG_MODE=coverage

-__NOTE:__ Windows users should use Powershell or CMD to run this command.
-Git Bash will not output correctly on windows for some reason (something to do with the php passtrhru() function perhaps).
-If you are using Git Bash, you can still use `/vendor/bin/pest --coverage` without any issues.

 ### php noe create:presenter {presenter_name}

 Generates a boilerplate Presenter class in `server/app/Presenter`